msgflo/msgflo/site/_documentation/foreign.md

     type: string
 ```

-And then run `msgflo-register-foreign` to publish the information
+And then run `msgflo-register` to publish the information

-    msgflo-register-foreign participants/ProcessSomething.yaml
+    msgflo-register --role A:./participants/ProcessSomething.yaml

 The `queue` key supports substituting `#ROLE`.
 This allows a single YAML file to declare a component
 which can be instantiated multiple times - each with a different role and queue name.